How can I mask visitors IP addresses?

 • Full IP address: 192.168.111.255 or 1050:0000:0000:0000:0000:0000:0000:0000

-The masking of an IP address happens after the tracker captures the address and before it sends it to the database.
-So when you mask IP addresses, you will never have access to the visitor’s full IP address.
+The masking of an IP address happens after the tracker captures the address but before it sends it to the database.
+So when you mask an IP address, you will never have access to that visitor’s full IP address.

 IP masking in Piwik PRO

-Note: Piwik PRO can take location and network data from the full IP address just before it’s masked.
-In that case, the country and city will be accurate regardless of IP masking.
+Note: Piwik PRO can read location and network data from the full IP address just before it’s masked, so the country and city data will be precise regardless of IP masking.

 Before you start